Redeem Now Ends in:

 Just like the E string, the notes on the A string repeat an octave higher after 12 frets.

-• Place your index finger on the 12th fret of the A string (A).
+• Place your index finger on the 12th fret of the A string and your ring finger across the 14th frets of the D and G strings.

 Power Chords on the D String